 Figure 2.
 Median metropolitan Gini values and city-level ranges reveal different inequality patterns within the countries covered by the source data.

 The trend view is deliberately cautious.
-It does not claim that a handful of cities represent an entire country.
-Instead, it shows why national figures should be read alongside metropolitan evidence: cities within the same country can experience very different levels and trajectories of inequality.
+It doesn't claim a handful of cities represent an entire country.
+Instead it shows why national figures should be read alongside metropolitan evidence: cities within the same country can experience very different levels and trajectories of inequality — and, per the coverage numbers above, most countries currently offer no way to check.

-That is the city inequality question.
-Where is prosperity shared, where is it concentrated, and which local systems are making the difference?
+That's the city inequality question, sharpened: where is prosperity shared, where is it concentrated, and how much of the answer are we actually able to see?

 Better city data makes better policy possible

-Urban inequality is not an abstract social indicator.
+Urban inequality isn't an abstract social indicator.
 It affects whether people can reach jobs, heat and cool their homes, participate in public life and benefit from economic growth.
-Better, more consistent metropolitan data will not solve those problems by itself.
-It does make them harder to ignore and easier to target.
+Better, more consistent metropolitan data won't solve those problems by itself — with 91% of full-depth coverage sitting in two countries, and "city" itself an inconsistently applied label, it does make the problems harder to ignore and easier to target where the data actually allows it.

-This article uses the urban Gini data available in the original analysis to compare coverage, monitoring intensity and median inequality patterns over time.
-City samples are uneven across countries and years, and the data should not be treated as a complete national inequality measure.
-The results are best read as evidence about the value?and limitations?of metropolitan monitoring.
+Uses the urban Gini data available in the source analysis to compare coverage, monitoring intensity, geographic labelling consistency and median inequality patterns over time.
+City samples are uneven across countries and years and shouldn't be treated as a complete national inequality measure.